MagicBrowse

 • magicbrowse run for orchestrated multi-step workflows.

-• type / fill / select / act on protected fields.
-Stop at the form boundary and surface to the user instead of inventing or placeholdering protected data.
+• type / fill / select / act on Memory-managed fields.
+Stop at the form boundary; if act returns a memory-fill handoff, send it to the orchestrator or MagicPay Memory fill workflow and then resume with handoff.resumeObjective.

-• Letting act submit, post, book, buy, save, delete, or otherwise commit an account-affecting action without explicit approval.
+• Letting act submit, post, book, buy, save, delete, or otherwise commit an account-affecting action without explicit approval or a matching typed MagicPay approval for unchanged page facts.

 • Trying to solve CAPTCHA through magicbrowse.
-On a confirmed real CAPTCHA, use magicpay solve-captcha [--timeout <s>], then magicbrowse mark-captcha-resolved before the next MagicBrowse step.
+On a confirmed real CAPTCHA, have the user or an external solver clear it, then magicbrowse mark-captcha-resolved before the next MagicBrowse step.

 • Attaching to a logged-in browser or named profile without explicit approval for the current task.

-• Closing a browser that was handed to MagicPay or the user before the overall task is actually done.
+• Closing a browser that was handed to another tool or the user before the overall task is actually done.

 • Re-narrating prior act results into the next goal — sequential act calls keep state.